 There is a saying “9 men cannot make a baby in 1 month”.
 Similarly, students enrolled into medicine today will add incrementally to the workforce in next 4 years.
 The silver lining is that this capacity building spend would lead to $1.45 trillion of additional incremental to the GDP after 5 years as 1 incremental bed capacity creates 28 jobs over its lifetime.
 In other words healthcare economy in India as a standalone would itself be #16 nation in terms of GDP.
 The table outlines the future of Medical Education.

+What is the Future of Medical Education?
 As per the Milbanks Report on the Future of Academic Medicine 2025, there are 3 key trends that are impacting medical education

-seeking “wellness” and rise of self-care & sophistication
+Personalization of Healthcare rich and poor gap seeking “wellness” and rise of self-care & sophistication increasing anxiety about security and ethical issues emergent diseases

 Future of Medical Education